High-speed internet connection? Check. Laptop? Check. Dedication, ambition and a love for putting pen to paper? Check, check, check.

 5. Seek out regular clients

-Time is money, and every time you start work with a new client, you’ll have to spend (often unpaid) time getting to know the client, their expectations and their style.
+Time is money, and every time you start working with a new client, you’ll have to spend (sometimes unpaid) time getting to know the client, their expectations and their style.
 With long-term clients, you’ll have a more steady income and can even negotiate a higher rate down the road.
-(Click to tweet this idea).

 “I work with a handful of long terms clients and spend next to no time on marketing and administration.
 It is highly rewarding to know that the vast majority of the work I do on my freelance business is directly earning me money.
 My hourly rate really is my hourly rate.”